oddbear/Revelator.io24.Api/README.md

 This API might also work for other Revelator models (currently only tested with a io44), but limited.

+## Status on project

+2025.05.24: After a couple of years **my interface died**.
+If I am not able to get another one for cheap, this project will see minimal or no maintainance.

 ## Progress

 - API: Still early, but many features are implemented.
 Try the Windows App to see what is possible.